-Figure 8 Illustrative triggers for WRZs without reservoir or groundwater trigger levels (Newark, Rutland, Shelton)
+Figure 8 Illustrative triggers for WRZs without reservoir or groundwater trigger levels (Forest & Stroud, Newark, Rutland, Shelton and Wolverhampton)

-Figure 9 Decision flow chart showing drought management actions for our other water resource zones (Newark, Rutland, Shelton)
+Figure 9 Decision flow chart showing drought management actions for our other water resource zones (Forest & Stroud, Newark, Rutland, Shelton and Wolverhampton)

-2.2.2.1 Forest & Stroud and Wolverhampton
+2.2.2.1 Forest and Stroud zone

-Our Forest & Stroud zone does not rely directly on reservoir storage and it receives raw water from our River Wye abstraction at Wyelands and from groundwater sources.
+This zone does not rely directly on reservoir storage and it receives raw water from our River Wye abstraction at Wyelands and from groundwater sources.
 Although we usually refer to this river abstraction as Wyelands some documents refer to it as the Lydbrook abstraction.
 Both names refer to the same abstraction.
 During wet or average conditions we abstract up to 55 Ml/d at this site but our maximum abstraction becomes restricted if storage in the Elan Valley reservoirs is low and the 'hands off flow' conditions in our licence are triggered by low flows at Redbrook gauging station.

 Table 5 illustrates the licence conditions that govern this abstraction.
 The revised licence conditions applied from 1st April 2018 onwards and are being used in our WRMP24 modelling.
+We will update our Environmental Assessment Report with the new licence conditions when we next update it.